Home » BCIS building forecast

 The full briefings are available to subscribers of BCIS CapX, the leading service for construction costing activities.

-New work output, which has been contracting since mid-2023, is expected to grow by 21% over the forecast period.
+New work output is expected to grow by 19% over the forecast period.

-The BCIS All-in Tender Price Index, which measures the trend of contractors’ pricing levels in accepted tenders, i.e. the cost to client at commit to build, saw annual growth of 2.3% in 4Q2024.
+The BCIS All-in Tender Price Index, which measures the trend of contractors’ pricing levels in accepted tenders, i.e. the cost to client at commit to build, saw annual growth of 2.3% in 1Q2025.

-On the input costs side, labour remains the main driver, though annual growth in the BCIS Labour Cost Index is expected to have slowed in the final quarter of 2024 to 5.3%.
+On the input costs side, labour remains the main driver, though annual growth in the BCIS Labour Cost Index is expected to have slowed in the first quarter of 2025 to 4.7%.

 Increases to employers National Insurance contributions and the National Living Wage will significantly impact labour costs, with a monthly increase of 2.5% forecast in April compared with March.
-The BCIS Labour Cost Index is forecast to increase overall by 19% up to 4Q2029.
+The BCIS Labour Cost Index is forecast to increase overall by 18% up to 1Q2030.

-Dr Crosthwaite added: ‘Given the continuing tightening of the supply side, the long-term loss of employment in the construction labour force, prevailing shortages of skilled labour and an expected uptick in demand this year, the risks to this forecast remain on the upside.’
+Dr Crosthwaite added: ‘Similarly to our last forecast, given the continued tightening of the supply side, long-term loss of employment in the construction labour force, prevailing shortages of skilled labour and an expected uptick in demand from next year, the risks to this forecast remain on the upside.’

 Materials cost inflation has been moderating since peaking in 2022 and annual growth in the BCIS Materials Cost Index was in negative territory from the third quarter of 2023 to the second quarter of 2024.
 BCIS expects the index to grow by 15% over the forecast period.

-Output figures for 2024 remained disappointing, with the latest quarterly data for 3Q2024 showing a 4.1% decrease in new work compared with 3Q2023.
+Output figures for 2024 remained disappointing, with the latest data from ONS showing total new work output fell by 5.3% compared with 2023.

-‘However, the state of the public finances puts much public spending at risk and the sluggish economy will likely dampen growth in both industrial and commercial sectors.
+‘However, the state of the public finances puts much public spending at risk and will likely impact growth in infrastructure output unless alternative funding sources can be found, while the subdued economic outlook is expected to dampen output growth in both the industrial and commercial sectors going forward.’

 Source: BCIS, ONS